 In the summer, campers flock to Traverse City for the National Cherry Festival, the Traverse City Film Festival, and warm days on Lake Michigan.
 If you’re hoping for a campsite during the National Cherry Festival or Traverse City Film Festival, plan well in advance, because these are by far the busiest weeks.

 A camping trip to Traverse City should also include a visit to the towering dunes of Sleeping Bear Dunes National Seashore, where you can climb the towers of sand and cut a slick route back down on a sled.

 The Best Traverse City Campgrounds for RV Enthusiasts

-We turned to RV camping enthusiasts on The Dyrt for the scoop on the best of Traverse City campgrounds for RVs.
+We turned to RV camping enthusiasts on The Dyrt for the scoop on the best camping in Michigan around Traverse City for RVs.